pypa/packaging.python.org/source/tutorial.rst

 the version in both setup.py and your code.
 There are various ways to manage this (so you don't duplicate the value) outlined in the :ref:`cookbook <versioning-recipes>`.

+If the project code itself needs run-time access to the version, the simplest way is to keep the version in both ``setup.py`` and your code.
+If you'd rather not duplicate the value, there are a few ways to manage this.
+See the "`Single-sourcing the version <version-single-sourcing>`_" Advanced Topics section.

 License
 -------